AsaTyr2018/DockerControllCenter/README.md

 node scripts/setup.js --install
 ```

 Need to undo the setup?
 Execute `node scripts/setup.js --rollback` to restore the previous state.
+The installer creates `/opt/dcc/app` for the built dashboard, `/opt/dcc/repo` with the full Git clone (ready for `git pull`), `/opt/dcc/data` for runtime files, and starts the static dashboard server on `http://localhost:${DCC_DASHBOARD_PORT:-8080}`.

 ## Setup Automation
 The installer orchestrates prerequisite checks, Docker package installation (via `apt-get` when